Month: February 2022

 Thus far we have seen how Aaron felt absolutely no jealousy towards Moshe, and was as happy at Moshe’s success as his own.
 Do we see that Moshe reciprocated this attitude?
 Rav Chaim Shmuelevitz zt”l[4] brings a number of sources to prove that he did.
 He cites the verse in Tehillim[5], “A Song of Ascents to David: Behold how good and how pleasant is it when brothers dwell together in unity.
 Like the precious oil upon the head running down upon the beard, the beard of Aaron, running down over his garments.”
 The Midrash[6] states that David HaMelech is referring to the brothers, Moshe and Aaron.
 The Midrash notes the double usage of the word ‘beard’ and it explains that this come to teach that when the oil ran down the beard of Aaron, it was as if it also ran down the beard of Moshe himself because Moshe was as one with his brother.
 Thus, Moshe viewed Aaron’s joy as the same as his own.

 Rav Shmuelevitz uses this idea to explain an interesting Gemara[7].
 At the Burning Bush, after Moshe’s persistent refusal to lead the Jewish people, the Torah relates that HaShem grew angry[8], but the Torah does not seem to tell us of any consequence of this anger, or punishment to Moshe.
 Accordingly, Rav Yehoshua Ben Korcha understands that this is the only place in the Torah where there is no punishment after HaShem’s anger.
 However, Rebbe Yosi disagrees and says that the very next words show that there was a punishment: HaShem says, “Is there not Aaron your brother the Levi?
 I know that he will surely speak”.
-Rebbe Yosi explains that by calling Aaron Levi, HaShem was alluding the fact that up until then Aaron was supposed to be a mere Levi while Moshe would be the Kohen Gadol, but as a punishment for his refusal to listen to HaShem’s instructions, Moshe would no longer be the Kohen Gadol and Aaron would assume that role.
+Rebbe Yosi explains that by calling Aaron a Levi, HaShem was alluding the fact that up until then Aaron was supposed to be a mere Levi while Moshe would be the Kohen Gadol, but as a punishment for his refusal to listen to HaShem’s instructions, Moshe would no longer be the Kohen Gadol and Aaron would assume that role.
 The simple understanding of this dispute is that they disagree as to whether the words describing Aaron as a Levi was an allusion to Moshe losing the Kehunah to his brother.
 However, Rav Shmuelveitz suggests that everyone agrees that HaShem was alluding to this punishment, but Rebbe Yehoshua Ben Korcha understands that Moshe was on such a level of unity with his brother, that he felt absolutely no pain at the fact that Aaron would be the Kohen Gadol in his place.

 Needless to say, Moshe and Aaron reached an incredibly high level of absence of jealousy and joy at each other’s success.
 However, in truth, this is not considered a Middos Chassidus – the Ramban understands that this is a fundamental part of the obligation of the fundamental Mitzva of ‘V’ahavta lereyecha kemocha’.
 He holds that the essence of the Mitzva is to want what’s best for one’s fellow, and to remove any vestiges of jealousy at his fellow’s success.
 Moshe and Aaron perfected this Mitzva – may we merit to emulate them.